Skip to main content

 Documents are managed through a checkout system:

-Check Out Documents creates the initial draft and triggers document generation.
-A loading spinner appears while documents are being produced
+• Check Out Documents creates the initial draft and triggers document generation.
+A full-screen spinner appears while documents are being produced.

-Undo Check Out releases the draft so another user can check it out.
-Any unsaved changes from the previous user are lost
+• Undo Check Out releases the draft so another user can check it out.
+Any unsaved changes from the previous user are lost.
+A confirmation prompt appears before the action runs.

 Processing Messages